AustenLamacraft/academic-kickstart/content/courses/tqm/superconductivity/index.md

 $$

 corresponding to $\eqref{pair_fermi}$ but with a set of coefficients $c_{\{n^P_\bp\}}$ that factorizes.
-Finding the variational energy of Equation (\ref{bcs_cons}) is still a tricky problem.
+Finding the variational energy of $\eqref{bcs_cons}$ is still a tricky problem.
 For instance, what is the expectation value of the kinetic energy?

 $$